 My cooking partner and I prepared the Pad Thai Chicken Salad with Peanut Vinaigrette, which seemed to be well received.
 The ginger-infused oil in the dressing, when blended with balsamic vinegar, gave it a nice flavor boost.
 This could make a very satisfying main course, if you’re looking for a light dinner.

 And the best thing about this recipe?
-You don’t even need an oven to prepare it.
+You don’t even need an online casino oven to prepare it.

 Pad Thai Chicken Salad with Peanut Vinaigrette